zijie-cai/Image-based-Maze-Generator-and-Solver/README.md

 **Note:** To successfully run the code, you **must** complete the installation and setup steps.

 ## 🏃‍♂️ How to Run
-Clone or download the repository and open the corresponding Jupyter Notebook files to run the generator and solver.
+Clone or download the repository and open the corresponding Jupyter Notebook files to run the generator and solver and follow the step-by-step instructions from there.

 ## 🌟 Features
-- Maze Generation
+- Maze Image Generation
-- Maze Solving
+- Image-based Maze Solving
 - Visual Demonstrations
 - Configurable Parameters

 ## 🚀 Future Updates
-We are planning to expand the project to include different shapes and types of mazes, as well as exploring additional pathfinding algorithms.
+Planning to add obstacles and different maze shapes.
+Also looking to include more pathfinding algorithms with visualizations.

 ## 👏 Contributions
 Open to contributions!
 If you have suggestions or improvements, feel free to fork the repo and create a pull request.